-All licensees will be required to book the meeting rooms, conference rooms and cicles/desk space in advance of their use thereof.
+All licensees will be required to book the meeting rooms, conference rooms and sicles/desk space in advance of their use thereof.

 Meeting rooms, conference rooms, cubicles/desk space and common factors/amenities are booked on a first come first serve basis.
-Licensor reserves the right of each se discretion regarding bookings and to decline a booking in order to ensure all on hsees have equal or otherwise fair use of space(s).
-Use of meeting rooms may vary due to increase of the rease in licensees.
+Licensor reserves the right consist discretion regarding bookings and to decline a booking in order to ensure all the nisees received equal or otherwise fair use of space(s).
+Use of meeting rooms may vary due to increase or rease in licensees.

-All licensees will be provided with a code/identification reacher that will be required to the Licensor's Office Equipment for the purpose of all using costs of use thereof.
+All licensees will be provided with a code/identification to the Licensor's Office Equipment for the purpose of all sting costs of use thereof.

-The Licensed Premises is designed to be a shared/e provide of a space, therefore there will be natural sound migration from other office space with a sed Premises.
+The Licensed Premises is designed to be a shared/explorative of space, therefore there will be natural sound migration from other office space, the Lased Premises.
 Respect of others' privacy and need for reasonable sound levels is required.

-Licensee employees, contractors, agents representatives, and courts are required to clean up after themselves when using the common a court ithin the Building of the Licensed Premises, including but not limited to kitchen an wash.
-This means to lishes used are to be washed properly and returned to their curve ard.
-All groups of food waste is to be disposed of in designated garbage/recycling bins proded.
+Licensee employees, contractors, agents representatives, and the same required to clean up after themselves when using the common that it is a state of the Licensed Premises, including but not limited to kitchen at wash.
+This means tishes used are to be washed properly and returned to their cup and.
+All good waste is to be disposed of in designated garbage/recycling bins product.

-With respect to the interaction onnectively used in the Building and in the Licensed Premises, licensees valuate concload any use or access any online content contrary to applicable laws; or pwnload or gream content not appropriate for a shared professional workspace.
+With respect to the introductively seed in the Building and in the Licensed Premises, licensees year and load any or access any online content contrary to applicable laws; or winload or ream contrary to not appropriate for a shared professional workspace.

-The sidewalk, potrances, electronic pours and corridors of the Building shall not be obstructed or use on the poince, its age.
-The ervants, contractors, invitees or employees for any purpose other the poincess to and from the Licensed Premises.
+The sidewalks a trances, elements and corridors of the Building shall not be obstructed or use the consee, its age.
+Ervants, contractors, invitees or employees for any purpose other the consection and from the Licensed Premises.

-We have been been as the shrooms and other water apparatus shall not be used for any appose other the those have blich they were constructed, and no sweepings, rubbish, rags, ashes or other submines, success chemicals, solvents, noxious liquids or pollutants shall be thrown therein, and by damage resulting to them from misuse shall be borne by the Licensee by whom or by whom employees, agents, servants, contractors or invitees the damage was sed.
+Typose other those is which they were constructed, and no sweepings, rubbish, rags, ashes or other success, success chemicals, solvents, noxious liquids or pollutants shall be thrown therein, and a vidamage resulting to them from misuse shall be borne by the Licensee by whom or by who employees, agents, servants, contractors or invitees the damage was sed.

-The ensee shall be perform any acts or carry on any activity which may damage the Licen.
-Preprint or the common areas or be a nuisance to any other licensee.
+The ensee shall be perform any acts or carry on any activity which may damage the Licent Premier or the common areas or be a nuisance to any other licensee.

-No animation birds shall be brought into the Building or kept on the Licensed Premises.
+No anima birds shall be brought into the Building or kept on the Licensed Premises.